 Explore the roots of the digital world and computer science then focus on what interests you most.
-You could choose modules like games engines, computer graphics and modelling or e-commerce for business.
+You could choose modules like games engines, advanced databases systems or biometrics security and identity.

-Our £13million Tech Hub is the place to test your knowledge and skills in our networking and gaming laboratories.
+Our £13m Tech Hub is the place to test your knowledge and skills in our modern computing and engineering laboratories, equipped with comprehensive test and measurement equipment, high-specification computers, high-resolution screens and the latest hardware and software.
 You can turn theory into practice in our virtual reality four-screen CAVE (Computer Augmented Virtual Environment) or on the big data servers.

 Your future matters to us.
 As well as developing specialist expertise, you’ll gain transferable skills in IT and project management that will open the doors to a wide range of careers.

 Start your degree learning the problem-solving skills of a computer scientist.
 Find out how it all works as you look into the principles, design, structure and key components of digital networks.
 Study the key ideas, modelling, techniques and processes behind software development.
 You’ll also learn accessible web design and development to complete the year.

 Web coding, computer games or programming – choose from an exciting range of modules in Year 2.
 Discover the big picture with the Fundamentals of Digital Forensics or Data Analytics.
 You can also learn to run the show in Project Management.
 Whichever you choose, you’ll underpin everything with core database studies, security fundamentals and an introduction to e-commerce.
 Boost your job prospects and consider a year in industry before Year 3.